 - US Outdoor Store – for a wide selection of outdoor gear

 - City Liquidators – for a gigantic collection of funky home decor and furniture

 Portland is also known for artisan and farmer’s markets all over town.
 There are three big markets that happen monthly, so depending on the timing of your visit, you should attempt to hit at least one!

 - Alberta Street Fair – takes place on the last Thursday of every month (except in the cold winter months).
 It’s an eclectic mix of street performers, live music, artwork, and outdoor cafes perfect for watching the spectacle of misfits wander past.

 - First Thursday – takes place on the first Thursday of every month (except in the cold winter months).
 It’s a classy affair with art galleries touting wine tastes and snacks and a few streets taken over by local artisans selling their wares.

 - 10 Barrel Brewing – this would likely be disputed by many Oregonians because 10 Barrel was once a small brewery and has since been purchased by Anheuser-Busch (boooo big corporations!).
 But the beer is tasty and their rooftop patio is one of our favorite spots to spend a sunny Saturday afternoon.
-Keep in mind that if you want an actual table you could have to wait for several hours.
+Keep in mind that if you want an actual table, you would have to wait several hours.
 Opt for standing room only space and eat dinner elsewhere.

 - Hopworks Urban Brewery (HUB) – sustainability and community involvement are high on the list of priorities at this local hot spot.
 Check out their Williams Ave location during happy hour!